GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

   state extraction, and trigger-image staging through `Codec_GPIO_IRQ_*` APIs.
 - GPIO IRQ driver owns GPIO input compatibility checks, AFIO clock sequencing, EXTI register batching, NVIC enable/disable policy, and pending-bit ordering.
+- GPIO IRQ follows the same conjugate-pair policy: route staging is paired with route extraction, and trigger staging should gain trigger extraction before a public trigger-get API is introduced.

 The GPIO IRQ codec must not include the public GPIO IRQ driver header.
 It should include `gpio_defines.h` and use aliases from `gpio_data_types.h` through that